parinfer/parinfer.js/lib/parinfer.js.md

 ## Analyzing a Line

-We need to analyze each line to locate special areas of interest:
+Parinfer needs to analyze each line in order to locate two main areas of interest:

 - __Indentation__ is the number of space characters at the start of a line, shown with underscores below.
 Indentation is ignored for lines starting